-Pield err Description 328 Undefined service class.
+Field Description Description $^{32}{8}$ Undefined service class.
 The service class mnemonic is not defined.
-338 Job already waiting on service class.
+Job already waiting on service class.
 The service class change cannot be made because the job is waiting for a CLASS command in the job to complete.
-348 Cannot change class of subsystem.
+34 8 Cannot change class of subsystem.
 The service class of a job that is executing at the subsystem service class cannot be altered.

-fcn The user program enters the function code number for the type of request.
+The selected file could not be attached because the PRU limit for the job's mass storage was exceeded during preparation of a local copy of a queued file. fcn The user program enters the function code number for the type of request.
+Request fcn ALTER 1 GET 2 PEEK 3 С Completion bit.

-Request fcn

-ALTER 1

-GET 2

-PEEK 3

-c Completion bit.
 The user program must set this bit to zero.
-QAC sets this bit to one when the request is complete.

-len The user program enters the total length of the QAC parameter block minus 5.
-The value of len for each type of request is as follows:

-Request len

-ALTER 148

-Extended GET 1168

-GET 138

-PEEK 138

-first The user program enters the first word address of the buffer to be used by QAC.
-For an ALTER request, the user program can enter messages in the buffer; for a PEEK request, QAC enters the PEEK reply block in the buffer.

-in This field is a pointer to the next available word in the buffer to which information can be written.
+QAC sets this bit to one when the request is complete. len The user program enters the total length of the QAC parameter block minus 5.
+The value of len for each type of request is as follows: Request 1en ALTER 148 Extended GET 1168† GET 138 PEEK 138 first The user program enters the first word address of the buffer to be used by QAC.
+For an ALTER request, the user program can enter messages in the buffer; for a PEEK request, QAC enters the PEEK reply block in the buffer. in This field is a pointer to the next available word in the buffer to which information can be written.
+For a PEEK request, the user program must set this field to the same value as first. out This field is a pointer to the next word that can be read from the buffer.
 For a PEEK request, the user program must set this field to the same value as first.

-out This field is a pointer to the next word that can be read from the buffer.
-For a PEEK request, the user program must set this field to the same value as first.
 For an ALTER request involving a message, the user program enters the beginning address of the message.

+$^{^\}dagger Although~116_8$ is used here as the total parameter block length, the actual number of words returned on an extended GET is 120_8 words.

-fnt ord $\,\,$ QAC enters the FNT ordinal of a file when the file is attached from a queue.
+QAC enters the FNT ordinal of a file when the file is attached from a fnt ord queue.